Welcome to the teacher’s guide to the Tennessee History for Kids booklet called Upon a Pivot.

-Here is another photo of what Fort Sumter looks like today.
+Here (on the left) is another photo of what Fort Sumter looks like today.
 It is amazing that such a bloody and horrible war would have started over an island so small.

 For starters, click on the image on the right to make the photo larger.

-The second is the illustration of General Winfield Scott’s Anaconda Plan.
+The second is the illustration of General Winfield Scott’s Anaconda Plan, shown on the left.
 If you click on the image and look at it carefully, you will see a lot of illustrations on the map which editorial writers couldn’t create today.

-The third is the painting of Bull Run, which shows the real sense of panic that engulfed the Union Army during that battle.
+The third is the painting of Bull Run, on the right, which reflects the real sense of panic that engulfed the Union Army during that battle.
 I do want to point out, however, that this painting was created more than a century after the Civil War.

-First of all, click on this historic photo and look closely at the photo of President Lincoln with General McClellan.
+Click on the image on the left and look closely at the photo of President Lincoln with General McClellan.
 The look on McClellan’s face is interesting, because it turns out that he didn’t think much of the president.
 In fact, in a letter to his wife, McClellan once referred to Lincoln as “nothing more than a well-meaning baboon.”

 Click here to read more about McClellan and the manner in which he snubbed Lincoln.

 To me, the interesting thing about this is that President Lincoln didn’t, apparently, lose his temper with the general.